Glasgow Writers: Brian Hamill

 He’s also excited about how the collection of short stories he’s been working on is shaping up and hopes to finish this soon.
 In addition, Brian has written a novella called The Revellers, illustrated by his talented friend Steven Learmonth.
 Brian has had stories published in various publications, including New Writing Scotland 30, Shorelines and the New Voices Press Anthology 2012.
 His work was also included in the anthology Tip Tap Flat, which was published in 2012 and edited by Louise Welsh.

-Brian started writing in 2007, when after gaining a degree in English Literature from the University of Strathclyde, he signed up for Creative Writing evening classes at the University of Glasgow DACE.
+Brian started writing in 2007, when after gaining a First in English Literature from the University of Strathclyde, he signed up for Creative Writing evening classes at the University of Glasgow DACE.
 He has continued these classes every year since, and firmly believes that any successes he has had so far have grown from the collective wisdom and efforts of that class.
-When I attended the class I certainly benefited from Brian’s input.
+When I attended the class I certainly benefited from Brian’s input and he was held in the highest regard by other students.

 Brian is generous in his praise of many writers and has drawn inspiration from the great Scottish modern writers such as Tom Leonard and James Kelman, describing their work as ‘wonderful’.
 Other contemporary writers he admires include Jackie Kay and Bernard MacLaverty.